You must register before the outing. See the

 outing, you reduce your probability of being accepted.

-is automatic after payment of any fees (please see below).
-For all
+payment of any fees (please see below).
+For the other types of

 Except for the urban walks and skating on the Canal, there are